Kennedy Space Center: Launch Complex 39

 Launch Complex 39 (LC-39) was originally built for the Saturn V, the largest and most powerful operational launch vehicle until the Space Launch System, for the Apollo crewed Moon landing program.
 Since the end of the Apollo program in 1972, LC-39 has been used to launch every NASA human space flight, including Skylab (1973), the Apollo–Soyuz Test Project (1975), and the Space Shuttle program (1981–2011).

 Since December 1968, all launch operations have been conducted from launch pads A and B at LC-39.
 Both pads are on the ocean, 3 mi east of the VAB.
 From 1969 to 1972, LC-39 was the "Moonport" for all six Apollo crewed Moon landing missions using the Saturn V, and was used from 1981 to 2011 for all Space Shuttle launches.

 Human missions to the Moon required the large three-stage Saturn V rocket, which was 363 ft tall and 33 ft in diameter.
 At KSC, Launch Complex 39 was built on Merritt Island to accommodate the new rocket.
 Construction of the $800 million project began in November 1962.
 LC-39 pads A and B were completed by October 1965 (planned Pads C, D and E were canceled), the VAB was completed in June 1965, and the infrastructure by late 1966.

+An economic impact report indicates that companies like SpaceX and Blue Origin are developing campus-like facilities at KSC's Launch Complex 39A and Exploration Park, fostering integrated manufacturing, testing, and launch operations on-site.